 No country home is complete without a pretty garden.
 Whether you’re looking to create an informal cottage garden full of colour and fragrance, a formal garden with structured design and architectural interest; an outdoor living space, or an eco-friendly garden that's a haven for wildlife, be inspired by this wide selection of real gardens, lovingly transformed over time to do justice to the stunning period properties that they surround.

-1. A sloping garden filled with cottage favourites
+1. A sloping English country garden filled with cottage favourites

-Rosie and Robin Lloyd have embraced the challenges of gardening on chalk in the South Downs to create an informal, colourful cottage garden to delight the senses.
+Rosie and Robin Lloyd have embraced the challenges of creating an English country garden on chalk in the South Downs to create an informal, colourful cottage garden to delight the senses.

 2. An Arts & Crafts-style English country garden gem

 Interior designers Anne and Anthony used their eye for composition to transform a woodland-encompassed Surrey plot.
 Set in an Area of Outstanding Natural beauty, the secluded garden combines a formal sunken topiary parterre with verdant striped lawns and terraces perfect for outdoor living and entertaining.

 3. A wrap around English country garden with far-reaching views

-Boasting spectacular vistas across Kent salt marshes, this garden started off as a neglected plot of mixed shurbs, rough grass and a few trees, but the owners have transformed it into a beautiful ensemble of curvaceous floral borders, manicured lawns, and pretty patio areas for al fresco dining.
+Boasting spectacular vistas across Kent salt marshes, this garden started off as a neglected plot of mixed shrubs, rough grass and a few trees, but the owners have transformed it into a beautiful ensemble of curvaceous floral borders, manicured lawns, and pretty patio areas for al fresco dining.
 If you're feeling inspired, discover how to create the perfect patio.